-RoboBusiness Direct is built to foster robotics innovation in all its forms, expand robotics business opportunities, and build a community of like-minded problem solvers with the goal of driving the growth of robotics businesses.
+RoboBusiness Direct is built to foster robotics innovation, expand robotics business opportunities, and to build a community of like-minded problem solvers, with the goal of driving forward growth within the robotics industry.

-More than a webinar or virtual event, RoboBusiness Direct is an ongoing, integrated series of presentations and media coverage delivered by brightest minds from the leading robotics and automation companies from around the world.
+More than a webinar or virtual event, RoboBusiness Direct is an ongoing, integrated series of presentations and media coverage, delivered by the brightest minds within leading robotics and automation companies around the world.

 Upcoming sessions include:

 Thursday, October 15, 2020.
 Speaker: Brian Coyne, VP of Engineering, Harmonic Drive LLC

 Today’s innovative robot designs require actuators that are highly functional, featuring position sensing and an integrated servo drive, without sacrificing package size or torque density.
 In this informative session, Brian Coyne, VP Engineering at Harmonic Drive LLC, will examine how an actuator’s design can be more of a significant enabler in robotic development.